moethu/gosand/README.md

 Note: I used a Raspi 3 Model B+, just make sure you are using a proper power supply for the raspi and no USB Charger.

-Once the server is running you can simply test it by opening root: http://localhost:4777/ which renders a webGL scene showing the pointcloud of what the camera currently sees
+Once the server is running you can simply test it by opening root: http://localhost:4777/ which renders a webGL scene showing the pointcloud of what the camera currently sees.
+[Checkout this video.](https://vimeo.com/506421778)

 ![](https://raw.githubusercontent.com/moethu/gosand/main/images/home.png)